ram-on/imgurbash2/examples.md

 The first link is the URL of the uploaded image.
 This URL is copied to you clipboard and hence you can use <kbd>CTRL</kbd>+<kbd>V</kbd> (or
 <kbd>⌘</kbd>+<kbd>V</kbd>) to paste it (provided that `xsel`, `xclip` or
-`wl-copy` is installed on Linux - no separate program is required for macOS).
+`wl-copy` is installed on Linux - no separate program is required for macOS or Windows).

 ### Upload Remote Images